Applications for the 2024-25 academic year are now OPEN!

 KIPP Northern California aims to provide high-quality, client-centered, and culturally responsive mental health services designed to support students with varying levels of need.
 All students should have access to quality mental health services and as such, all services are free to students and provided regardless of insurance in order to reduce barriers to mental health care, meet students where they are at, and challenge mental health stigma.
 Learn more about our Mental Health and Wellness Program.

-Applications for the 2023-24 school year are open for Grades 5-8.
-You can submit your online application here or visit the school to submit an application.
+Applications for the 2024-25 school year are open for grades 5-8.
+You can submit your online application here.

 Number of Students